-Personal use of social media should be responsible and in compliance with Company Policies, laws, rules, and regulations.
+Personal use of social media should be responsible and in compliance with laws, rules, and regulations, as reflected in Company Policies.
 You should be mindful of the possible impact that your social media communications or activities could have on your professional reputation and the reputation of the Company when your employment or association with the Company is identified.

-Even if you do not identify the Company in your social media communications or activities, you are still expected to adhere to Company Policies that may impact or restrict your social media communications or activities.
+Even if you do not identify the Company in your social media communications or activities, you are still expected to adhere to Company Policies regarding your social media communications or activities.

-Employment Practices Applicable to Schwab Employees
+Employment Practices Applicable to Schwab Employees1